theak/stove/readme.md

 # Stove: Detect whether or not a light is on using openCV and optionally send values to Home Assistant
+Perfect for detecting whether or not a stove is on, or any other use case.

 ## First edit "config.json"
 - type: url or file